visym/vipy/README.md

 VIPY provides:

-* Representation of videos with labeled activities that can be resized, clipped, rotated, scaled and cropped
+* Representation of videos with labeled activities that can be resized, clipped, rotated, scaled, padded and cropped
 * Representation of images with object bounding boxes that can be manipulated as easily as editing an image
 * Clean visualization of annotated images and videos
 * Lazy loading of images and videos suitable for distributed procesing (e.g. dask, spark)